 The phrase share of Profit assumes the percentage of profit distributed among the partners as return from the profit earned by the LLP with the capital introduced and efforts of the partners by the Partners in LLP.
 Share of Profit can be distributed among all the partners.

-Here, there are some aspects explained with regards to remuneration of Partners in LLP.
+Here, there are some aspects explained with regard to the remuneration of Partners in LLP:

 Which Partners are eligible for Remuneration from LLP?